markjnkim/es_mod/01-html/content/step-2-header-footer.md

 > <link rel="stylesheet" href="/Users/alexrosenkranz/Desktop/run-buddy/assets/css/style.css" />
 > ```
 >
 > See a potential problem here?
+This path is very specific to someone's personal computer, it even has a username in it.
 If we were to put this code into production or share with a teammate, the project's code would live on a different computer entirely.
 That path in the example most likely does not exist on that computer, meaning any reference to it would break and the page will not load correctly.
 >
 > The best solution for this is to work with relative pathing, as we typically push the entire folder structure for the project up together and the paths don't lose context as to where they are.
 >